200: POLICY OF HENRICO COUNTY POLICE DIVISION

 242.00 IN-SERVICE TRAINING

-In-service training provides an opportunity for an officer to update his knowledge of new techniques and procedures within the Police Division, as well as his knowledge of changes in state law and local ordinances.
+In-service training provides an opportunity for an officer to update their knowledge of new techniques and procedures within the Police Division, as well as their knowledge of changes in state law and local ordinances.

 243.00 SPECIALIZED TRAINING